Posts Tagged: detonation

 There’s a difference between pre-ignition versus detonation (knock) Many car “experts” use the terms pre-ignition and detonation interchangeably or blame pre-ignition on low octane fuel.
 Let’s set the record straight; pre-ignition and detonation are not the same, they occur in different phases of the four-stroke process and only one is caused by using low octane fuel.
 What is pre-ignition?
 Pre-ignition is defined as starting the combustion process BEFORE the spark plug fires.
 It occurs during the compression stroke.
 Pre-ignition is caused when a hot object/area in the combustion chamber ignites … Read More

-What is detonation?
-Many people confuse the terms detonation and pre-ignition.
-Both may cause engine damage, but the root cause is different.
-Preignition, as the name implies is a combustion event that happens before the ignition system has provided a spark.
-The combustion can start from a hot spot within the combustion chamber and usually begins at low pressure, like at the very beginning of the compression stroke.
-Detonation, on the other hand, happens AFTER spark generation.
-What causes detonation?
-The number one cause of detonation when low octane fuel … Read More
+Avoiding Piston Damage: The Truth About Detonation Many people confuse the terms detonation and pre-ignition.
+Both can cause engine damage, but the root cause is different.
+Preignition, as the name implies, is a combustion event that occurs before the ignition system provides a spark.
+The combustion can start from a hot spot within the combustion chamber or from the high heat created in a high-compression engine using low-octane fuel.
+Detonation, on the other hand, happens AFTER the spark has fired, combustion has started, and the piston is about 2/3 of … Read More